shy555tuna/discord_ai_bot/README.md

-Guide to Implement Discord AI Bot on Windows and Linux
+Chill Guide to Setting Up a Discord AI Bot on Windows and Linux

-This guide explains how to set up and run the provided Discord AI bot code, which uses the Discord API and Google's Generative AI (Gemini) on Windows and Linux.
+This guide’s gonna walk you through setting up a Discord bot that chats using Google’s Gemini AI.
+Works on Windows or Linux, no stress.

-Prerequisites
+What You Need

-A Discord account and a server where you have permission to add bots.
+A Discord account and a server where you can add bots.

-A Google Cloud account with access to the Gemini API.
+A Google Cloud account to grab a Gemini API key.

-Python 3.8 or higher installed.
+Python 3.8 or newer installed.

-A text editor (e.g., VS Code, Notepad++, or any IDE).
+A text editor like VS Code, Notepad++, or whatever you vibe with.

-Step 1: Obtain API Keys
+Step 1: Snag Your API Keys

-Discord Bot Token:
+Discord Bot Token

-Go to the Discord Developer Portal.
+Head to the Discord Developer Portal.

-Create a new application, then add a bot under the "Bot" tab.
+Make a new app, then add a bot in the “Bot” tab.

-Copy the bot token.
+Grab the bot token.

-Invite the bot to your server:
+Get the bot on your server:

-Under "OAuth2 > URL Generator," select bot scope and permissions like Send Messages and Read Messages/View Channels.
+Go to “OAuth2 > URL Generator,” pick bot scope, and add perms like Send Messages and Read Messages/View Channels.

-Use the generated URL to add the bot to your server.
+Use the URL to invite the bot to your server.

-Google Gemini API Key:
+Google Gemini API Key

-Go to Google Cloud Console.
+Hit up the Google Cloud Console.

-Create a project, enable the Generative AI API, and generate an API key.
+Create a project, turn on the Generative AI API, and make an API key.

-Copy the API key.
+Copy that key.

-Step 2: Set Up the Environment
+Step 2: Set Up Your Spot

 On Windows

-Install Python:
+Get Python

-Download Python from python.org.
+Grab Python from python.org.

-Run the installer, ensuring you check "Add Python to PATH."
+Run the installer and check “Add Python to PATH.”

-Verify installation: Open Command Prompt and run python --version.
+Open Command Prompt and type python --version to make sure it’s good.

-Install Dependencies:
+Install the Good Stuff

-Open Command Prompt.
+Fire up Command Prompt.

-Install required Python packages:
+Toss in these packages:

 pip install discord.py google-generativeai

-Create Project Folder:
+Make a Folder

-Create a folder (e.g., DiscordAIBot).
+Create a folder like DiscordAIBot.

-Save the provided code as bot.py in this folder.
+Save the bot code as bot.py in there.

 On Linux

-Install Python:
+Check for Python

-Most Linux distributions come with Python pre-installed.
-Verify with:
+Most Linux setups have Python ready.
+Check it with:

 python3 --version

-If not installed, use your package manager:
+No Python?
+Install it with your package manager: